-Sugrue's opinion pieces and essays have appeared in major daily newspapers, magazines, and blogs, among them the New York Times, Wall Street Journal, the New Yorker, Washington Post, The Atlantic, The National Geographic, The Nation, London Review of Books, The Hollywood Reporter, Philadelphia Inquirer, Detroit Free Press, Chicago Tribune, Dissent, and Talking Points Memo.
+Sugrue's opinion pieces, essays, and reviews have appeared in major daily newspapers, magazines, and blogs, among them the New York Times, Wall Street Journal, the New Yorker, Washington Post, The Atlantic, The National Geographic, The Nation, London Review of Books, Politico, The Hollywood Reporter, Philadelphia Inquirer, Detroit Free Press, Chicago Tribune, Dissent, and Talking Points Memo.
 He has also published dozens of scholarly articles in various edited collections and in leading academic publications including Journal of American History, Journal of Urban History, and International Labor and Working-Class History.

 "Obama's Justice," The Atlantic, August 19, 2010.